arrikto/learn-kubeflow/docs/modules/notebook-katib-tuning/katib-tuning-next-steps.md

 ## Summary
 In this course you have learned to do the following:

 - Evaluate multiple models within a notebook to identify the best model for hyperparamter tuning.
-- Prepare a Jupyter Notebook for hyperparameter tuning by isolating and tagging Pipeline Metrics.
+- Prepare a Jupyter Notebook for hyperparameter tuning by isolating and tagging ``Pipeline Metrics`.
 - Create an execute a Katib Job and review output to identify the ideal hyperparameters.

 ## Next Steps